-- "Notebook?", "STEM Award", and "I have a question" are all very poor titles.
-"Must the Design Notebook be bound?", "Is a team required to submit a STEM Presentation video?", and "Is there a rubric for the Innovate award?" are all better titles.
+- "Notebook?" or "I have a question" are all very poor titles.
+"Must the Design Notebook be bound?" or "Is there a rubric for the Innovate award?" are all better titles.

 - We know that your question is important to you, and you want the answer as soon as possible.
 Most questions submitted by Tuesday evening will be answered on or before Friday of the same week.
 Most questions that are submitted on Thursday or Friday will be answered on or before Friday of the following week.